 As a result, these preachers tend to be ignorant of many things about which they should be informed, and their flocks are uneducated in many important matters.
 Thus, they are susceptible to being led astray in ignorance of things such as New Evangelicalism, Christian hedonism, cultural liberalism, contemporary worship, charismaticism, new Reformedism, even secular evolution, theistic evolution, and the new atheism.

 I had a conversation recently with an older independent Baptist missionary who expressed surprise when I informed him of the history of compromise in the Baptist Bible Fellowship, Tennessee Temple, Southwide Baptist Fellowship, and other independent Baptist institutions and “camps” going back to the 1990s.
 He had only a very vague idea about these things, yet if the preacher is not properly informed, he and his people are not prepared to face the compromise that has corrupted so many preachers, churches, schools, missions, and “camps.”

 We need to be informed, not for the sake of gossip, but for the sake of wisdom and protection.

 The corrupting principles of New Evangelicalism, for instance, have spread throughout the world.
-There is no place you can go where you can entirely avoid its influence.
-The same is true for contemporary worship, Reformed theology, theistic evolution, charismaticism, Chuck Swindoll-type “grace,” heresies about repentance, the modern Bible versions, etc.
+There is no place you can go where you can avoid its influence.
+The same is true for contemporary worship, Reformed theology, theistic evolution, charismaticism, Chuck Swindoll-type “grace,” heresies about repentance, textual criticism and the modern Bible versions, etc.

 Preachers need to be well educated today as never before, so they can protect themselves, their families, their friends, and their flocks.